-The saying goes something like “good writing is re-writing” – and it’s true.
-Whatever you’re writing, your editing skills will make the difference between a decent piece of work and an unreadable hotch-potch of words.
+It’s probably the most common saying about writing there is; “good writing is re-writing”.
+Actually writing the story is a large part of the battle, but it’s your editing skills that will make the difference between a decent piece of work and an unreadable hotch-potch of words.

-As part of my day job, I write and edit online content, and I’ve been doing it for more years then I care to admit.
-Luckily, I love editing and will happily take re-writes over first drafts any day.
-So here are five pieces of advice on editing from an editor.
+As part of my day job, I write and edit online content.
+It’s something I think I’m quite good at and also something I like to do.
+It appeals to my organisational side and I’ll happily take re-writes over first drafts any day.
+So here are seven bits of advice on editing your writing from an editor.

-This is my top tip.
-Do I do this at work?
-Yes, yes I do.
-My desk mates don’t mention it, so I think they’re used to it.
-Or they’re just plotting to kill me in their heads.
-Overall, it’s probably best to read your work out loud alone.
-The reason why this is so good is it highlights so many parts of your work.
-By reading what’s actually there you’ll spot any typos or potential confusion over who’s saying what.
-You’ll get the best idea of the flow of your story, the pacing and depth of your description.
-And you’ll hear how natural the dialogue sounds and whether your characters are speaking as you’d imagine them to – so don’t forget to “do the voices”!
+Yes, I’ve done this at work many times.
+Probably a good thing I work from home now – fewer odd looks from my desk mates.
+It’s easiest to read your work out loud alone.
+The reason this tip is so good is it highlights so many parts of your work.
+By reading what’s actually there (not what you think is there) you’ll spot any typos or potential confusion over who’s saying what.
+Plus you’ll get the best idea of how your story flows and hear how your dialogue sounds – so don’t forget to do the voices!

 Not literally of course – that kind of thing will get you locked up.
-But getting someone to read what you’ve written is important.
-At work, we always review each other’s work, sometimes two.
-One covers the detail of what’s written, making editorial suggestions etc and the second covers the technical bits, spelling, typos, and the like.
+But getting someone to read what you’ve written is a useful if daunting step.
+At work, we always review each other’s work.

-Some people use Beta readers, specially recruited to read your work and give you honest and detailed feedback.
-It’s usually a good idea to put together some questions if there are areas you want specific information on.
-Most of the time, people will offer to be Beta readers for free, but be prepared to become someone else’s Beta-reader in exchange.
+Some writers use Beta readers, people you’ve specially recruited to read your work and give you honest and detailed feedback.
+It’s usually a good idea to put together some questions if there are areas you want specific information on from your Beta reader.
+Most of the time, people will offer to be Beta readers for free, but be prepared to become someone else’s Beta reader in exchange.
 It’s all good experience after all.

-Or you may have a trusted friend whose opinion you value.
-If they’re prepared to help, this could be an excellent option too.
+You may feel more comfortable with a trusted friend whose opinion you value.
+If they’re prepared to help, this could be an excellent option.
 Just be clear about timings and exactly what you need from them.

-So those are my editing tips – what do you think?
-What are your tips and tricks?
+So those are some editing tips.
+What other tips and tricks do you use?
 Please share in the comments.